sfount/connect-pay-notifications/README.md

 # Connect GOV.UK Pay and GOV.UK Notify

 > **Warning**
-> This is an experimental integration and should not be used for live data
+> <br />This is an experimental integration and should not be used for live data

 Use GOV.UK Pay webhooks to send emails for payment events to a provided email address.